-Hive, the British Gas-backed smart home company has announced the latest addition to its collection of smart home devices called the Hive Camera to tie in with its Hive smart heating system.
+Hive, the British Gas-backed smart home company, has announced the latest addition to its collection of smart home devices called the Hive Camera to tie in with its Hive smart heating system.

 Following the likes of Nest with the Nest Cam, the Hive Camera will let Hive users monitor their home using their smartphone, meaning 24/7 coverage.
 Like rival cameras, the Hive Camera can be set to trigger motion or audio alerts, with these triggers recording video that's stored locally allowing smartphone access, so you can see what's been happening.